tlh45342/flask-example1/README.md

 WantedBy=multi-user.target
 ```

-The key refence commands you would then use to
+The key refence commands you would then use:

 ```bash
 sudo systemctl daemon-reload